Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 5. The championship among women was first held in 1980 in Moscow.

-6. Many historians consider shepherds to be the ancestor of this sport.
-In their free time, they had fun passing stones to each other with sticks.
+6. Many historians consider shepherds to be the founder of this sport.
+They had fun in their free time by passing stones to each other using sticks.

 You can learn a lot of interesting things about field hockey by reading special literature:

-1. "Field hockey" E. Fedotova.
-Thanks to this book, everyone will be able to master the game loved by many.
-It is dedicated to the technique and tactics of hockey.
+1. “Field Hockey” by E. Fedotov.
+Thanks to this book, everyone can master the game beloved by many.
+It is dedicated to hockey technique and tactics.
 Written in an accessible form, the book will be an excellent guide to the world of sports for children and adults.

 2. "Field hockey.
-Competition Rules” N. Dotsenko.
-The book tells about important rules refereeing and organization of the game.
+Competition rules" N. Dotsenko.
+The book talks about important rules refereeing and game organization.

 kak-bog.ru